jianw851/jianw851.github.io/_posts/2016-3-31-Doubly-Linked-List.md

 ---
 layout: post
 category: [algorithm]
-title: Singly Linked List Practice
+title: Doubly Linked List Practice
 tagline: by Jian
-tags: [Singly Linked List, List]
+tags: [Doubly Linked List, List]
 ---

-This is a naive implementation of Singly Linked List which mainly used to add or remove element from front or end side.
+This is a naive implementation of Doubly Linked List which mainly used to add or remove element from front or end side.

-This implementation only shows the general idea of how Singly Linked List works inside the computer.
+This implementation only shows the general idea of how Doubly Linked List data structure works inside the computer.
 This is not used for any real world problems.

 <!--more-->